meanzad/movie-recommendation-system/README.md

 https://www.kaggle.com/datasets/harshitshankhdhar/imdb-dataset-of-top-1000-movies-and-tv-shows - this dataset was used for the top 1000 movies list and the suggest feature.

-only the tep 1000 dataset has links for posters, this is why posters are absent in the recommendation feature.
+only the top 1000 dataset has links for posters, this is why posters are absent in the recommendation feature.

 #### Recommendation engine: movie_engine.py